 It is a great option if you are looking for a device you can learn and grow with.

 Budget Pick: Orion SkyScanner

 A more budget-friendly, but still high-quality option by Orion is the SkyScanner 100mm.

 The optics in the main scope are just as good, or even slightly better as in the AstroView above, but because this is a tabletop telescope, you will not get the same mobility that you would with a tripod, nor the precision of the equatorial mount.

-If you don’t plan to travel, or go outside your telescope, it is a better option.
-These level of optics are hard to find in this price range.
+If you don’t plan to travel or go outside your telescope, it is a better option.
+These levels of optics are hard to find in this price range.

 The only downside of the SkyScanner is you might outgrow too quickly if you really start to get into stargazing.